sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 === "Top"
 	* **POE** - This jumper can be used to disconnect the Power-over-Ethernet (PoE) module 50&ohm; load.
 		* The PoE module has a minimum load of 200mA.
 We included the 50&ohm; load to ensure this is met.
 If you can ensure this by other means, open this jumper to disconnect the load.
+	* **MEAS**
+		* Open the **MEAS** jumper if you wish to measure the total current drawn by the RTK mosaic-T, or (e.g.) wish to add an ON/OFF switch.
+The breakout pads can then be used to attach a multimeter or a mechanical power switch.
+		* **MEAS** is _upstream_ of the two 3.3V regulators and _downstream_ of the four power source combination and protection diodes.

 === "Bottom"
 	* LED Jumpers